SriramSrinivas/UNMC-Glaucoma/README.md

 Installation steps:

 1. git clone
-2. clean pods
+2. run pod clean
-3. install pods
+3. run pod install
-4. carthage install
+4. run carthage install

 -------------------------------------------------------------------

 IMPORTANT NOTES:

-1. You need a folder called "glaucomaApp" in the Box root folder

-2. There are several features implemented in this project that all you need to is uncomment them ot call them (picture saving, picture loading, etc)
+1. There are several features implemented in this project that all you need to is uncomment them ot call them (picture saving, picture loading, etc)

-3. there are several bugs dealing with saturation. (these bugs were introduced when put all the effects on to one view)
+2. there are several bugs dealing with saturation. (these bugs were introduced when put all the effects on to one view)

 	a. bugs include resizing and moving the view, and custom views cant use the effect.